9.4. Amendment after particulars of an application have been published (Sections 63, 65 and 65A)

 Section 65A amendments might include amendments to trade marks to correct misspellings (e.g. changing GEEN FELDS to GREEN FIELDS) or amendments to the classification including the wording of goods and/or services.

-If the section 65A amendment is considered fair and reasonable the amendment will be advertised in the Official Journal of Trade Marks to allow for a one month opposition period within which a person can oppose the proposed amendment.
+If the section 65A amendment is considered fair and reasonable the amendment will be published in Australian Trade Mark Search to allow for a one month opposition period within which a person can oppose the proposed amendment.

 If opposition to an amendment is filed (and served on the applicant), the opposition process set out in regulations 5.7 to 5.15 will apply, as it does to oppositions to section 224 extensions of time.

-The amendment will be approved six weeks after the advertisement date, if no opposition has been filed.
+The amendment will be approved six weeks after the publication date, if no opposition has been filed.

 Amended Reasons